CARV-ICS-FORTH/knot/kubernetes/docker-desktop/README.md

 kubectl apply -f docker-registry.yaml
 ```

-## Genome
+## Karvdash

-Create a 1 GB persistent volume claim for Genome:
+Create a 1 GB persistent volume claim for Karvdash:
 ```
-kubectl apply -f genome-pvc.yaml
+kubectl apply -f karvdash-pvc.yaml
 ```

-Adjust the storage paths in `genome.yaml` and use your external IP in `GENOME_DOCKER_REGISTRY`.
+Adjust the storage paths in `karvdash.yaml` and use your external IP in `KARVDASH_DOCKER_REGISTRY`.
 You must also add this registry as an insecure Docker registry in the "Daemon" tab of the Docker Desktop application preferences.

 Then:
 ```
-kubectl apply -f genome.yaml
+kubectl apply -f karvdash.yaml
 ```

-Genome should run in the `default` namespace (or at least a namespace with permissions to create other namespaces and service accounts).
+Karvdash should run in the `default` namespace (or at least a namespace with permissions to create other namespaces and service accounts).

 ## Other

-You also need to apply some custom resource definitions for service templates (Genes) used in Genome:
+You also need to apply some custom resource definitions for service templates used in Karvdash:
 ```
 kubectl apply -f argo.yaml
 ```